mars/create-react-app-buildpack/README.md

 }
 ```

-👓 These runtime values will be serialized as JSON, so their values must be compatible with JSON:

-* quote `"` will be auto-escaped
-* backslash `\` is a control character, so the standard [JSON string rules](http://json.org) apply
-* all other UTF-8 characters may be used freely.

 #### Add-on config vars

 🤐 *Be careful not to export secrets.
 These values may be accessed by anyone who can see the React app.*